-Student contestants and team supervisors with credential badges will receive complimentary lunch, ice cream, and BBQ dinner.
-Punches will be made in TARC credential badges for each of these; there are no meal "tickets".
+Student contestants and team supervisors with credential badges will receive free lunch, ice cream, and BBQ dinner.

 There will be a food and beverage vendor on the field for lunch and anyone else that wishes to purchase food.
 Free water will be available throughout the day.